 Glenbard believes that getting to class on time is important.
 Being punctual contributes to academic success and is an essential life skill required to be successful.
-Toward that end, Glenbard West uses a Hero tardy system that maintains a record of students who are tardy to class without an appropriate excuse.
+Toward that end, Glenbard West uses an electronic tardy system that maintains a record of students who are tardy to class without an appropriate excuse.
 After the second bell students cannot enter the room without an authorized pass.
-Hero keeps records of all student tardiness.
+The tardy system keeps records of all student tardiness.
 Notification of any consequences associated with tardiness will be issued to students on the pass used to enter class.
 Please note that oversleeping, family errands, car troubles and missing the bus are not considered authorized reasons for being tardy.
 Records are kept throughout the day and are accumulated during one quarter.
 Those students who are late to class without an excuse will face the following consequences.
-Hero will be reset after each quarter.
+The tardy count will be reset after each quarter.